EldritchJS/pyIFD/pdocs/pyIFD/util.md

         coef: Dequantized coef array.
 Same size as qcoef and qtable.

+`extrema(x)`
+:   Gets the local extrema points from a time series.
+This includes endpoints if necessary.
+    Note that the indices will start counting from 1 to match MatLab.

+    Args:
+        x: time series vector

+    Returns:
+        imin: indices of XMIN

 `im2vec(im, bsize, padsize=0)`
 :   Converts image to vector.

     Args:
         im: Input image to be converted to a vector.
         bsize: Size of block of im to be converted to vec.
 Must be 1x2 non-negative int array. padsize (optional, default=0): Must be non-negative integers in a 1x2 array.
 Amount of zeros padded on each

     Returns:
         v: Output vector.